keptn-workshops/getting-started/README.md

 ## 3. Install Keptn

-* Install the Keptn control plane into your GKE cluster by executing the following command:
+* Install the Keptn control plane into your GKE cluster by using the installed Keptn CLI.
+The installation process promotes you for for the Cluster Name, Cluster Zone, and GKE Project.
+Here, please use the the suggest values (i.e. confirm by pressing Enter).

     ```
     keptn install --platform=gke